dasch-swiss/fileidentification-galaxy/README.md

 planemo test --biocontainers fileidentification-galaxy.xml
 ```

+Keep in mind:

 - Before running the tests, make sure that Docker Desktop for Mac allows bind mounting of `/private/var` and `/var`.
-- Do not use `\` for line continuation inside the CDATA block of `<command>`
+- Do not use `\` for line continuation inside the CDATA block of `<command>`.
+- Do not indent new lines inside the CDATA block of `<command>`.
-- Our app is installed in `/app`, because that's how it was specified in the Dockerfile.
+- Inside the Docker container, the app is installed in `/app`, which is read-only in Galaxy.
-  The commands inside the `<command>` Block of the XML file should reference the entire path to `/app/<script.py>`.
+- The commands inside the `<command>` block of the XML file are executed in a dedicated user directory defined by Galaxy -
+  not in the `WORKDIR` specified in the Dockerfile.
-- Only the cwd is writable, all other dirs are read-only: the input dir, `/app`, ...
+- Only the user directory is writable, all other dirs are read-only: the input dir, `/app`, ...
+- Commands inside the `<command>` block should reference the entire path to `/app/<script.py>`.